mdyzma/mdyzma.github.io/_posts/2017-03-03-jupyter-notebook-lab-book.md

 {% highlight bash %}
 > jupyter notebook

-[I 21:09:38.658 NotebookApp] Serving notebooks from local directory: C:\Users\Michal [I 21:09:38.659 NotebookApp] 0 active kernels
+[I 21:09:38.658 NotebookApp] Serving notebooks from local directory: /home/mdyzma/ [I 21:09:38.659 NotebookApp] 0 active kernels
 [I 21:09:38.660 NotebookApp] The Jupyter Notebook is running at: http://localhost:8888/?token=c6a93623006ede30a579af4d7e693909abd90c98224916ee
 [I 21:09:38.660 NotebookApp] Use Control-C to stop this server and shut down all kernels (twice to skip confirmation).
 [C 21:09:38.665 NotebookApp]